 14. Goodr

 What we like: Goodr keeps it simple but effective.
-The design is clean, the language is friendly, and they even add a little personality with their opt-out option: “Nah, I hate deals.”
+The design is clean, the language is friendly, and it even adds a little personality with its opt-out option: “Nah, I hate deals.”

 This kind of playful approach makes the brand feel relatable and fun, which can go a long way in making pop-ups feel less annoying.
 Plus, the product imagery is front and center, reinforcing what’s on offer while keeping the design visually appealing.
 Less is more, and Goodr gets that.